IgniteUI/indigo-design-docfx/en/style/colors.md

 There are cases where we need more colors than the ones we have available.
 There are two approaches for creating custom colors that differ in terms of the scope we do this for.

 If you want your added colors to be accessible only within the scope of your current project, you can create local styles within your project.
-To do so, go to the plus button on the right of the Local styles section, placed on the properties panel.
-A new contextual menu will be displayed, from which you need to choose `Color`.
+To do so, go to the plus button on the right of the Local styles section, placed in the properties panel.
+A new contextual menu will be displayed and you need to choose `Color`.

 <img class="responsive-img" src="../images/colors_custom1_figma.png" srcset="../images/colors_custom1_figma@2x.png 2x"/>

-A new pop-up window will be displayed, where you can set the new color, give it a name and description, relevant to the color's usage in the design project.
+A new dialog will be displayed, where you can set the new color, give it a name and description, relevant to the color's usage in the design project.

 <img class="responsive-img" src="../images/colors_custom2_figma.png" srcset="../images/colors_custom2_figma@2x.png 2x"/>

-If you want your added colors(s) to be accessible for all users on your team, you need to create the new style(s) in the **Indigo.Design UI kit** file, but this time you should add it under `Custom` colors.
-You should then publish the changes, in order to make them accessible for your team.
+If you want the colors you added to be available to all users in your team, you need to create the new styles in the **Indigo.Design UI kit** file, but this time you need to add them under `Custom` colors.
+You should then publish the changes to make them accessible for your team.

 <img class="responsive-img" src="../images/colors_custom3_figma.png" srcset="../images/colors_custom3_figma@2x.png 2x"/>